pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 It is time to enhance our background and scene.
 One effect you find in every single 2D game since 15 years is [the parallax scrolling](http://en.wikipedia.org/wiki/Parallax_scrolling).

+To make it short, the idea is to move our layers at different speeds (the further the slower).
+If done correctly this give an illusion of depth.

-It's a cool and easy to achieve effect that makes a nice scrolling effect.
+It's a cool, nice and easy-to-do effect.
 Shoot them up are usually using the scrolling (except the original one, Space Invaders) so I find it interesting to implement it in Unity.

-## Theorical part: defining the parallax in our game
+## Theorical part: defining the scrolling in our game

-How are we gonna use the parallax?
+How are we gonna use the scrolling?

-### Moving the camera or level on a treadmill
+### What will moves?

-- Is it the player and the camera that moves or
+- Is it the player and the camera that moves

+or

 - Are the player and the camera statics and the level is on a sort of treadmill?

 The first choice is interesting if you have a **perspective** camera, because the parallax is obvious: elements in background are behind us and seems to move slower.

 But in 2D we have the orthographic camera, and we don't have depth at render.

-We can also choose to mix both.
+We can choose to mix both.
 We will have two scrolling:

 - the player moving forward along with the camera
 - backgrounds moving at different speeds (in addition to the camera movement), opposed to the first the scrolling